 In a small area of concrete all you need to make it flat and level are two pegs, a spirit level and some string but this is not possible over distances in excess of 10m.

-A Laser Screed Concrete Floor is a concrete floor that has been levelled by a machine that uses lasers to precisely scree the floor at the exact same height across the whole floor.
+A Laser Screed Flooring is a concrete floor that has been levelled by a machine that uses lasers to precisely scree the floor at the exact same height across the whole floor.

 The laser acts as a very accurate and very long piece of string.